Fact 1: 95% of people think they need to improve their personality.

 2: Write a list of things you do want to change

-Go ahead and write another list of all the things you want to change.
-Go on, do it now.
+Write a list of all the things you want to change.

 Done it?
 All right.
 So those things on your list, they’re the aspects of yourself you’re not happy with, right?
 They’re the things you want to change, yes?
 Okay.
 Keep that list with you.